Homestead Survival: How To Master Plan Your Own Safe Haven

 Think of the Internet as the largest knowledge library ever assembled.

-Sure, this library has a lot of trash, but it also has unimaginable amounts of useful knowledge.
+This library has a lot of trash, but it also has unimaginable useful knowledge.

 When you stop to think about it, it’s the one advantage we have versus those living in the 1800s.

-They learned by trial and error, word of mouth, or dumb luck, or (the few lucky ones) a book or two.
+They learned through trial and error, word of mouth, dumb luck, or (for the few lucky ones) a book or two.

 You use the internet and can tap into all the available knowledge about homesteading survival.